The incredible 1000-year timeline of Carshalton’s miniature Upper Mill

 On William’s death, circa 1729 his wife takes over.
 She was another Elizabeth.

-Eventually, Elizabeth's son took over around 1739-1741.
-On insurance documents at this time, the building was described as a "Corn Mill with Granarys over".
-Elizabeth's son was also called Christopher.
+Eventually, Elizabeth’s son took over around 1739-1741.
+Elizabeth’s son was also called Christopher (the one shown on the will above).
 Clearly, first names would run in the family.
+On insurance documents at this time, the building was described as a “Corn Mill with Granarys over”.
 In centuries past, corn would’ve been used to refer to the dominant crop in a region, whether that was wheat, rye, oats, or similar. source

 In 1764, Christopher’s nephew George was given the reigns to the family business.